YinonGindi/MSSentinel/Connectors/Logstash/README.md

 ```

 **Expect no data for the first ~3 minutes.** The first write to a table after a DCR change
 is slow; this is normal and is not an error.
+UDP is fire-and-forget, so a successful send
+never proves delivery — always confirm on the collector as well.

 ---